Translating Content in the Content Management System

 Exporting Content for Translation

-3. Click Actions (Actions icon) for the content you want to translate and select Export for Translation.
+) for the content you want to translate and select Export for Translation. -

-Liferay generates a ZIP archive that contains an XLIFF file for each selected experience.
+Once the export process completes, you receive a ZIP archive containing an XLIFF file for each selected experience.
 You can then use these files with compatible translation software.

 Importing Content Translations

-3. Click Actions (Actions icon) for the content you want to translate and select Import for Translation.
+) for the content you want to translate and select Import Translation. -

-If import is successful, Liferay displays a success message with the imported files, and the translations are applied to the content.
-If workflow is enabled, the translations must be approved before they’re applied.
+If the import is successful, Liferay displays a success message with the imported files, and the translations are applied to the content.
+If workflow is enabled, the translations must be approved before they are applied.

 If errors occur during import, Liferay lists the failed files and provides a downloadable CSV error report.